AlexanderKirchmair/phdthesis/README.md

 Data from the main manuscript should be downloaded into `../kirchmair_2023/data`.

 Additional metabolomics analyses are reported in `Metabolomics.Rmd`.
-Additional metabolomics analyses are reported in `Transcriptomics.Rmd`.
+Additional transcriptomics analyses are reported in `Transcriptomics.Rmd`.